 Finally, the stage was set.
 Having selected Russia as his base of operations on the recommendation of his good friend Donald, Steppenwolf prepared to combine the three Mother Boxes into the Mother Boxset, which would allow him to binge on Earth, turning it into an Apokaliptic home from home.

 Battling Steppenwolf was difficult for the heroes, but they were left with little alternative as they didn’t get on with their Realpenwolf.
-The battle was finely balance for some time, until everyone remembered that Superman has, previously, literally punched holes in reality itself, and so Steppenwolf was defeated not by cleverness and cunning, but by lack of stakes and a power set so imbalanced as to be almost laughable.
+The battle was finely balanced for some time, until everyone remembered that Superman has, previously, literally punched holes in reality itself, and so Steppenwolf was defeated not by cleverness and cunning, but by lack of stakes and a power set so imbalanced as to be almost laughable.

 Much later, Bruce Wayne wearily lowered himself into bed, content that his work – for now at least – was done.
 But a glance to the open doorway informed him it was not.
 Framed in the ethereal light was a creature more soul-crushing than the very worst bits of “Suicide Squad”.
 The Phantom slowly, gravely, silently, approached.
 When it came near him, Batman fell down upon his knees; for in the very air through which this Spirit moved it seemed to scatter gloom and mystery.